Improved Space-Time Tradeoffs for Permutation Problems via Extremal Combinatorics: Computation of the Number of Ideals and linear Extensions

 Let $\mathcal{I}$ be the family of all ideals of $P$.
 Let $\lambda(I)$ denote the number of linear extensions when it is restricted to the ideal $I \in \mathcal{I}$.
 An ideal $I$ is built by adding valid elements one by one, since an element $v \notin I$ can be added to form a new ideal $I \cup \{v\}$ if and only if all its predecessors are already in $I$.

 Equivalently, the number of ways to construct a linear extension over an ideal $I$ is the sum of the ways to construct linear extensions over all valid preceding ideals:

 Based on above observations, we employ a pure dynamic programming over all possible subsets of vertices to compute the exact number of ideals and linear extensions.
-This method clearly does not use the structure of the poset to optimize the computation, and thus only work for poset with few vertices.
+This method clearly does not use the structure of the poset to optimize the computation, and thus only works for posets with few vertices.